scipion-em/scipion-em-recovar/README.rst

 References
 ----------

-1. Marc Aurèlie Gilles, Amit Singer, Proceedings of the National Academy of Sciences, 2025
+1. Marc Aurèle Gilles, Amit Singer, Proceedings of the National Academy of Sciences, 2025